microsoft/DeepSpeed/docs/_posts/2023-04-10-deepspeed-chat.md

 Figure 6.
 RLHF Generation, training, and effective throughput with DeepSpeed-HE for different model sizes, at the GPU count that maximizes efficiency.

 ***(I) Effective Throughput Analysis.*** The effective throughput of DeepSpeed-HE during Stage 3 of the RLHF training depends on the throughput that it achieves during the generation and RL training phases.
-In our RLHF pipeline described here [link to VERY IMPORTANT DETAILS from earlier], the generation phase comprises approximately 20% of the total computation while the RL training phase comprises of remaining 80%.
+In our RLHF pipeline described [here](#very-important-details), the generation phase comprises approximately 20% of the total computation while the RL training phase comprises of remaining 80%.
 However, despite having a small proportion, the former can take a large portion of the e2e time as it requires running the actor model once for each of the 256 generated tokens with initial prompt of 256 tokens, making it memory bandwidth bound and difficult to achieve high throughput.
 In contrast, the RL training phase is compute bound running the reference actor model with just a couple of forward and backward passes with full 512 tokens from both prompt and generation per sample and can achieve good throughput.

 To maximize the effective throughput, DeepSpeed-HE optimizes both phases.
 First, it uses the largest batch size possible to get higher efficiency on both phases.
 Second, during the generation phase, it leverages high-performance transformer kernels to maximize GPU memory bandwidth utilization when the model fits in single GPU memory, and leverage tensor-parallelism (TP) when it does not.
 Using TP in the generation phase instead of ZeRO to fit the model reduces the inter-GPU communication and maintains high GPU memory bandwidth utilization.
 Figure 4 shows the best achievable effective throughput for DeepSpeed-HE in terms of TFlops/GPU for model sizes ranging from 1.3B to 175B.
 It also shows the throughput achieved by each of the generation and training phases.
 DeepSpeed-HE is the most efficient for models in the range 6.7B-66B.
 Going beyond this range to 175B, the throughput drops due to the limited memory to support larger batch sizes, while still achieving 1.2x better efficiency than the small 1.3B model.
 The per-GPU throughput of these gigantic models could improve further when we scale them to more GPUs with more memory available for larger batch sizes.